This guide was updated on November 24, 2019.

 Taste of Lisbon Food Tours – If you really want to experience the food culture of Lisbon with a knowledgeable guide, we highly recommend Taste of Lisbon Food Tours.
-The tour comes highly recommended and you can see the level of service from their 5 star reviews on TripAdvisor.
+The tour comes highly recommended and you can see the level of service from their 5-star reviews on TripAdvisor.
 It’s not an LGBT tour but it’s one of the best ways to enjoy the local gastronomy.
 Book Tour →

 Shopping in Lisbon